-Stakeholders with high levels of power critical the resolution of the problem.
-Familyhave the ability to assist in guiding effective social media practices, offering improvement of overall health factors.
+Stakeholders with high levels of power play a critical role in the resolution of the problem.
+Family, teachers and mental health professionals have the ability to assist in guiding effective social media practices, offering improvement of overall health factors.
 This will support in maintaining control of privacy information shared when using social media explained by Kang et al. (2021) and devise social media detoxes in trends and content faced by female adolescents that is illustrated by Poleac et al. (2024).
 Female adolescents are classified as a primary stakeholder as they are accountable for their actions in prioritising their overall wellbeing.

 Possible solutions that can be developed to strengthen female adolescents’ wellbeing.
 Firstly, the implementation for a new social media platform that will incorporate all features that teenagers are appealed to from current platforms with customizable privacy controls.
 This will ensure all users, including the adolescent, parents or any stakeholders of interest are able to track the progression and maintain overall wellbeing of the adolescent themselves.
 Secondly, a similar end-goal to the first solution, the integration of mental health resources, including a chatbot directly connected with mental health professionals.